FOCUS: Effective Embedding Initialization for Monolingual Specialization of Multilingual Models: Related Work

+Additionally, \wechsel{} requires a bilingual dictionary as an additional resource to seed the embedding space alignment.
+For low-resource languages, such a bilingual dictionary might be of lower quality or not available. \focus{} does not require bilingual dictionaries as an additional resource.

-\paragraph{Embedding Initialization.} In concurrent work, \citet{ostendorff2023efficient} propose a similar method to \focus{} that initializes an embedding matrix for a new vocabulary based on combinations of overlapping tokens with a pretrained embedding matrix, but using the embedding layer of a pretrained Transformer model instead of static embeddings as an auxiliary embedding space.
-However, their study only provides results on the high-resource language German as a target language. \citet{vernikos-popescu-belis-2021-subword-mapping} propose SMALA to calculate a mapping between embedding spaces for two languages to find semantically similar tokens across languages.
-They also experiment with initializing remaining tokens based on this cross-lingual mapping, similar to \wechsel{}. \citet{zeng2022greenplm} create a new vocabulary and embedding matrix for the target language by translating tokens in the source vocabulary with bilingual dictionaries.
+\paragraph{Other Embedding Initialization Methods.} In concurrent work, \citet{ostendorff2023efficient} propose a similar method to \focus{} that initializes an embedding matrix for a new vocabulary based on combinations of overlapping tokens with a pretrained embedding matrix, but use the embedding layer of a smaller pretrained Transformer model instead of static \fasttext{} embeddings as an auxiliary embedding space.
+However, their study only provides results on the high-resource language German as a target language and they do not consider BERT-style source models.
+If no smaller pretrained Transformer model with the desired tokenizer is available, training one from scratch comes with a much higher computational cost than training the \fasttext{} embeddings for \focus{}. \citet{zeng2022greenplm} create a new vocabulary and embedding matrix for the target language by translating tokens in the source vocabulary with bilingual \mbox{dictionaries}.